 Before the summer slips away, here's a table I designed during SCAD Style, a dazzling series of events on style and design at the Savannah College of Art and Design in May.
 Jaithan and I were in town for a panel called From Magazine to Monitor — The Rise of the Blog, moderated by Michelle Adams from Lonny.

-Her works are deeply rooted in American folk art, often depicting block patterns of traditional quilts and stylized botanicals, like poppies.Working Class Studio at SCAD, who silkscreened their own interpretations onto linen runners in a crisp, lime green.
-Grey Line Linen.
+The fabric I'd found at one of my favorite sources in the city, Grey Line Linen.
 The students even made custom napkins using the same linen, each with a single element from the quilt patterns enlarged in scale.
 I thought they'd make for a cool, graphic play on the runners.

 Here's the table finally done with handmade tapers in a pretty watermelon from our friends at Creative Candles.
 Together, the combination of colors felt fresh and modern without being childlike.

 Thank you to President Wallace, Rebecca Gardner, photographer Adam Kuehl and every one of our dear friends at the Savannah College of Art and Design.
 Your hospitality, your city, your soul, are truly magic.